serop-ba/CIFAR_MLops/cloud/continous_deployment.md

 gcloud auth activate-service-account --key-file=keys.json
 ```
 6. create an app on google cloud run manually following the instructions from [google.md](google.md).
 7. add the secretes specified in .github/workflows/main.yaml
-8. the workflow will be triggered once a commit message contains to deploy is pushed.
+8. the workflow will be triggered once a commit message contains the phrase (to deploy) is pushed.